L-Christine/currency-app/README.md

 # Currency App
-Practice using React to create an app
+Practice using React and API to create an currency app.

+This app is a simple currency app that returns real-time exchange rate data.

+There is a limit of 250 monthly requests.

-### Source
+## Source
 - https://exchangeratesapi.io/

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).